 The Culture of the Parable's Audience

-Even worse, it turns out that we today are confused on some basic things that Jesus' hearers understood fine.
-That is because, like any speaker, Jesus constantly used cultural references that he and his audience were familiar with.
+To make matters worse, in reality we are confused today on some basic things that Jesus' hearers understood just fine.
+That is because, like any speaker, Jesus used cultural references that his audience was familiar to.
 If you do not understand these cultural references, you will come to very strange conclusions on what Jesus was teaching.
 And this cultural factoring is exactly what is overlooked by the two aforementioned camps, making it an important key to understanding.

 Part of the grammatical-historical method of interpretation is, of course, paying attention to the history.
 You need to find out what the passage of the Bible meant to the historical audience it was originally given to.
 They had their own culture and ideas that played into what the speaker said and how the audience interpreted his words.